How to Quickly Save More Money this Month

 Childcare.
 With the birth of my 4th child last week, we needed help with the other 3 kids and had so much support, it was amazing.

-With 3 ‘women’ (2 of my daughters are teenagers), I invested in period underwear and for myself, a menstrual cup as well.
-This saves us so much money and wastage.
-Check my review on different brands of period underwear and tips to make the switch here.
+With 3 ‘women’ (2 of my kids are teenagers), I invested in period underwear and for myself, a menstrual cup as well.
+This saves us so much money and waste.

 4. Comparing Prices